Burbank Japanese Plum

 Site and Soil: Plums like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: Burbank Japanese Plum is partially self-fertile.
-Plant with another Japenese variety like Santa Rosa for better crops.
+Pollination Requirements: Partially self-fertile.
+Plant with another Japanese variety like Santa Rosa for better crops.

 Bearing Age: 2-3 years after planting